kubeedge/kubeedge/README.md

 Download the node configuration file (<node_name>.tar.gz) and put it in `hack/`.

-Run `hack/setup_for_IEF.sh <GOPATH>` (You don't need to pass in <GOPATH> if it is exported.)
+Run `bash -x hack/setup_for_IEF.sh /PATH/TO/<node_name>.tar.gz`.
 And then the configuration files in `conf/` should be modified according to contents of the node configuration files.

 ### Run